Freivincampbell/pwa-weather/README.md

 In the project directory, you can run:

+### `yarn intall`
+ - To install all the dependencies, then you are ready to the start's command
 ### `yarn start`
+- To run up the sever you only need to run the command above, and look up your favorite cities' weather

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.